caseywdunn/phylogenetic_biology/docs/phylogenetic_biology.md

 A phylogeny is a specific instance of a mathematical object known as a [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)).
 A graph consists of nodes, often represented as circles, connected by edges, often represented by lines (Figure \@ref(fig:trees-graph)).
 Graphs are useful representations of a variety of systems.
 For example, nodes could be people, and edges family relationships, connections in a social network, or financial transactions.
+We often refer to the edges in phylogenies as branches.

 \begin{figure}
 \includegraphics[width=2.89in]{figures/graph_tree} \caption{Graph representing a phylogeny.
 The tip nodes typically represent sampled entities, like living organisms, sequenced genes, or fossils.
 The internal nodes are ancestors that immediately precede divergence events.
 The root is a special internal node that has no parent.
 It is acyclic (ie, there are no paths that go in circles).
-The graph is bifurcating-- the root node has two edges that connect it to its children, the other internal nodes each have three edges (one that connects to the parent, two to children), and the tips each have one edge (that connects to their parents).}(\#fig:trees-graph-tree)
+The graph is bifurcating-- the root node has two branches that connect it to its children, the other internal nodes each have three branches (one that connects to the parent, two to children), and the tips each have one branch (that connects to their parents).}(\#fig:trees-graph-tree)
 \end{figure}

 Phylogeny graphs (Figure \@ref(fig:trees-graph-tree)) usually have a few specific topological properties: